 Check out this post: How To Write A To-Do List – Properly! >>>

-While working from home does mean I have (to some extent) the luxury of being the master of my own time, I do find that personal and house-related tasks and chores can take up time I have scheduled for work, if I am not too careful with my time.
+While working from home does mean I have (to some extent) the luxury of being the master of my own time, I do find that personal and house-related tasks and chores can take up time I have scheduled for work, if I am not too careful.

 It is important to be strict with your time and prioritize your daily tasks accordingly.